Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Secondary interactions: The role of core, corona, and remnants, at RHIC and LHC energies

 \section{Secondary interactions: The role of core, corona, and remnants, at RHIC and LHC energies}

 The S-matrix part discussed sofar concerns ``primary scatterings'', happening instantaneously at $t=0$.
 As a result, one obtains multiple Pomeron configurations, which translates into complex partonic configurations, and eventually into kinky strings and remnants, as discussed in Sec. \ref{======= high-and-low pt =======} (for details see Ref. \cite{werner:2023-epos4-heavy}).
 String decay traditionally produces string segments which correspond to hadrons.
 But one considers the possibility of having a dense environment, and here the string segments cannot \textquotedblleft evolve\textquotedblright{} into hadrons.
 So one uses the term \textquotedblleft prehadrons\textquotedblright{} for these segments, and they either \textquotedblleft fuse\textquotedblright{} to produce the core, or become hadrons if they escape the core.
 A similar argument is used for excited remnants, which may decay into hadrons (see Fig. \ref{partonic-configuration}), but again this may happen in a dense area, so one names them ``prehadrons'' as well.
 Based on these prehadrons from string or remnant decay, a core-corona procedure will be employed, which allows identifying the ``core'', which will then be treated as a fluid that evolves and eventually decays into hadrons, which still may collide with each other.
-In the present paper, I focus on PbPb collisions at 5.02 ATeV and AuAu scattering at 200 AGeV, see also section 3 of Ref. \cite{werner:2023-epos4-micro}, where one shows explicitly partonic configurations (as Fig. \ref{partonic-configuration}) at LHC and at RHIC energies.
+In the present paper, I focus on PbPb collisions at 5.02 TeV and AuAu scattering at 200 GeV.
+In Sec.
+3 of Ref. \cite{werner:2023-epos4-micro}, one shows explicitly partonic configurations (similar as Fig. \ref{partonic-configuration}) but for both LHC and at RHIC energies.
 They are similar, but with decreasing energy, it becomes simply more and more likely that the Pomerons are replaced by purely soft ones.
 Also, the Pomerons get less energetic, producing fewer particles.
 A dedicated paper on lower RHIC energies is in preparation.